Introduction to Professional Management

 For example, a student may choose to minimize the points on the group case analysis by completing all other assignments at the maximum points possible:

 |o Reflective Journal||40 points|

 |o Group Case Analysis||20 points|

 In all cases, class participation is mandatory.
 Failure to attend scheduled class sessions may be reflected in final course grading.

 To send your MBA 594 contract, fill out the following form thoroughly and completely.
 This form must be submitted electronically.
-A confirmed copy of each contract will be provided to each student by return e-mail.
+A confirmed copy of each contract will be posted to Blackboard by the end of the first week of class.

 Return to Professor Dunn's Home Page